cyh05040/Interactive-Lab-Hub/Lab 5/README.md

 * When it breaks how will X break?
 * What are other properties/behaviors of X?
 * How does X feel?

+* What can you use X for?

+Driver condition recognition is great for detecting focused /tired/ distracted faces.
+This can be widely apply to other long hour jobs that requires constant attention such as pilots, captains, teachers etc.

+* What is a good environment for X?
+* What is a bad environment for X?

+The perfect environemnt would be a location where the video resolution is great, lighting and background conditions are stable and most importantly the data can't be too complicated (noisy).
+Since the targeted customers are drivers in general and they usually have a stable setting, the lightign and background wouldn't be too big of a problem.
+One problem I can think of is the lighting in vehicles, since the car is constantly moving it's difficult to adjust to the constantly changing lighting condition on the road.
+A bad environment would be somewhere with lots of complicated and noisy data such as a lot of people at the same time.
+This would be difficult for the system to identify which user to capture.
+Other genral reasons would be bad lighting with lots of variance, or poor video quality.

+* When will X break?
+* When it breaks how will X break?

+If the system get placed in any bad environment, there is a high chance that it will break.
+To determine how it would break really depends on the input.
+There are two main possible cases:
+    1. Not detecting a driver or 2. incorrectly detect a driver's condition.

+* What are other properties/behaviors of X?
+* How does X feel?

+What surprises me is that the abililty to detect things that weren't in the training data and provide results.
+I trained the model without glasses but the model was able to correctly label the facial condition even when I was wearing glasses.
+It is awesome when it works, as if the systme understands what the goals is and generate a variety of data provided within expectation.

 **Include a short video demonstrating the answers to these questions.**